-- 6.9 Subject to Clause 6.10 the Employment Partner must employ the Scholar (either temporarily or permanently) for the duration of the award as a full-time employee on the normal terms and conditions for salaried employees. - 6.10 Payments received by the Employment Partner from the HEI can only be used towards covering employment/salary costs, and HEI Scholarship fees if these have been transferred from the HEI see Clause 6.8. - 6.11 A formal employment contract must be drawn up between the Employment Partner and the Scholar and agreed for the entire period of the award.
-Such an employment contract must: - 6.11.1 comply with all Irish employment laws and regulations; - 6.11.2 ensure that the Scholar's work tasks and time at the Employment Partner must be devoted exclusively to work associated with the Scholarship only and thus be part of the Scholar's education, training and development; and - 6.11.3 not contain any restraint of trade or non-compete clauses limiting the possibility of employment elsewhere.

-- 6.12 The Scholar's salary, exclusive of Scholarship fees, will be negotiated between the Scholar and the Employment Partner and is inclusive of the Council's contribution of €16,000 to the employment of the Scholar.
-The net salary must not be less than €16,000, or the net salary for graduate entry to the Employment Partner, whichever is the greater. - 6.13 The Employment Partner is required to contribute a minimum of €8,000 per annum, which may be used to cover employment/salary costs, including Employer's PRSI, and as a contribution to cover the cost of expenses incurred by the Scholar e.g. as a result of travelling back and forth between the Employment Partner and the HEI.
+- 7.9 Subject to Clause 7.10 the Employment Partner must employ the Scholar (either temporarily or permanently) for the duration of the award as a full-time employee on the normal terms and conditions for salaried employees. - 7.10 Payments received by the Employment Partner from the HEI can only be used towards covering employment/salary costs, and HEI Scholarship fees if these have been transferred from the HEI see Clause 7.8. - 7.11 A formal employment contract must be drawn up between the Employment Partner and the Scholar and agreed for the entire period of the award.
+Such an employment contract must: - 7.11.1 comply with all Irish employment laws and regulations; - 7.11.2 ensure that the Scholar's work tasks and time at the Employment Partner must be devoted exclusively to work associated with the Scholarship only and thus be part of the Scholar's education, training and development; and - 7.11.3 not contain any restraint of trade or non-compete clauses limiting the possibility of employment elsewhere. - 7.12 The Scholar's salary, exclusive of Scholarship fees, will be negotiated between the Scholar and the Employment Partner and is inclusive of the Council's contribution of €16,000 to the employment of the Scholar.
+The net salary must not be less than €16,000, or the net salary for graduate entry to the Employment Partner, whichever is the greater. - 7.13 The Employment Partner is required to contribute a minimum of €8,000 per annum, which may be used to cover employment/salary costs, including Employer's PRSI, and as a contribution to cover the cost of expenses incurred by the Scholar e.g. as a result of travelling back and forth between the Employment Partner and the HEI.
 Part of this contribution may also be put towards additional research costs and/or the Scholar's Training and Career Development activities.
-The Scholar should not be out of pocket due to having to commute between the Employment Partner and the HEI. - 6.14 Compliance with Irish laws and regulations on taxation will be a matter for resolution between the Scholar, the Employment Partner and the Irish Revenue Commissioners. - 6.15 The Employment Partner will operate PAYE/PRSI/USC withholding on the salary paid by it to the Scholar and the relevant tax must be remitted to the Revenue Commissioners in line with the normal payroll procedures. - 6.16 For the avoidance of doubt, all sums payable by the HEI to the Employment Partner shall be deemed to be exclusive of any VAT eligible under the VAT Consolidation Act 2010 and associated regulations.
-For all Scholarships, arrangements with respect to VAT will be a matter for settlement between the HEI and the Employment Partner and the Council will not be liable for any such costs.
+The Scholar should not be out of pocket due to having to commute between the Employment Partner and the HEI. - 7.14 Compliance with Irish laws and regulations on taxation will be a matter for resolution between the Scholar, the Employment Partner and the Irish Revenue Commissioners. - 7.15 The Employment Partner will operate PAYE/PRSI/USC withholding on the salary paid by it to the awardee and the relevant tax must be remitted to the Revenue Commissioners in line with the normal payroll procedures.